Record Details

 Summary

-A prospect mound, probably dating from the 17th century, designed to give views into the surrounding countryside rather than into the park.
+The earthworks of a prospect mound probably dating from the 17th century, are visible on recent (2017) visualised lidar data and recorded from field visits.
+The prospect mound was designed to give views into the surrounding countryside rather than into the park.

 Images - none